Best tilt-shift lenses in 2026: get a whole new perspective on your photography

-Take control over perspective and depth of field with the best tilt-shift lenses, for architecture, landscapes and more.
+Take control of perspective and depth of field with the best tilt-shift lenses for architecture, landscapes, and more

 The best tilt-shift lenses enable you to tilt the angle of the optical path, relative to the image sensor.
 They also allow you to shift the optical axis so that it’s off-centre but still parallel to the imaging plane.
 These two adjustments let you control the plane of sharp focus and correct converging verticals in architectural shots.
 It might sound revolutionary but, in fact, large-format film cameras were taking this sort of thing in their stride, more than a century ago.